tinojantony/weather-data-generator/README.md

 * Ability to plug in future enhancements - Instead of manually configuring dynamic parameters like monsoon cloud movement, probability of clouds can be generated using mathematical modelling.

 ##Configuring weather influencing parameters
-1. Perform mvn install at the project base folder [WeatherGenerator]
+1. Build the maven project [WeatherGenerator]
-2. Folder name 'config' will be generated in the project base folder
+2. Folder name 'config' will be generated in the project base folder [WeatherGenerator]
-3. Edit 'stations.json' to add a new station
+3. Edit 'config/stations.json' to add a new station
 4. Under config/weather, add a new folder with IATA code(as folder name) which contains weather details
 5. Under config/cloudProbability, add a file which contains the monsoon cloud probabilities of the new station for all months